dintifla/simple-timekeeping/README.md

 ## Build

 1. Run `npm i` to install dependencies
-2. Run `npm run build` to build and bundle the scripts
+2. Run `npm run bundle` to build and bundle the scripts
-3. Find the bundles in `./dist`
+3. Find the bundled script `./dist/Zeitmessung.html`

 ## Test

-Use `npm run test` or `npm run test:watch` to run the tests.
+Use `npm run test` to run the tests.
 Code coverage reports are directed to `./coverage`.

 ## How to use